 I grew up in Southeast Asia, the son of missionary parents who worked in Thailand.
 I attended boarding schools in Malaysia and the Philippines, and after returning to New Zealand in the early 1990's I earned a political science degree at the University of Canterbury.

 I took all of that experience and went to work in the world of corportate audio-visual production, firstly in New Zealand and then in late 1998, the UK.
 I ended up being a video roadie for these brothers, these gentlemen, and for the briefest of times, this guy.
 I also got paid by these costumed gents and had my ears damaged by these two.

 My teaching career started at Avalon Intermediate in 2005.
 I taught there for 3 years, before moving to Seatoun School.

-In January 2015 I moved to work as Training Lead at Network For Learning - where I helped to translate the really complex technical tools and services that make up the Managed Network into stories and content that make sense to teachers and leaders in schools.
+In January 2015 I moved to work as Training Lead at the Network for Learning - where I helped to translate the really complex technical tools and services that make up the Managed Network into stories and content that make sense to teachers and leaders in schools.